yanick29/openeobench/docs/source/examples/basic-workflow.rst

 Basic Workflow
 ==============

-This example demonstrates a complete OpenEO Bench workflow from service checking to result visualization.
+This example demonstrates a complete openEObench workflow from service checking to result visualization.

 Step 1: Check Service Availability
 -----------------------------------